singularity-energy/open-grid-emissions/README.md

 EIA data access looks for an API key in environment variable EIA_API_KEY.
 You can sign up for an API key at https://www.eia.gov/opendata/register.php

-# Testing

-To test, run `pytest` from the top-level project directory.